 Yes, it is the December 1998 launch of the Mars Climate Orbiter probe.
 The mission lasted 286 days for 327 million dollars.
 And do you know how the mission concluded?

-Yes, the program litteraly crashed, a mission failure, the Mars Climate Orbiter probe was lost to Mars.
+Yes, the program litteraly crashed: the Mars Climate Orbiter probe was lost to Mars.
 The cause of the loss was an incorrect entry trajectory, 169 kilometers too close to Mars surface.
-The cause of the incorrect trajectory was one software producing impulse vector results in pound-force seconds, while the results fed to another software taking input in newton seconds.
+The cause of the incorrect trajectory was a software producing impulse vector results in pound-force seconds, while the results were fed to another software taking input in newton seconds.
 The unit difference meant an error factor of 4.45.
 The producing software did not meet the interface specifications.
-The specification, and then implementation, defect escaped to production due to additional causes including but not limited to, the lack of testing, verification, and validation, all contributed by economical pressure.
+The defect escaped to production due to additional causes including but not limited to, the lack of testing, verification, validation, all contributed by economical pressure.

-I will let you decide on the tradeoffs for yourself and your projects if you care to catch this type of errors at compile-time.
-If you care, the problem for this talk is the: how to build a strongly typed linear algebra library: its data structures, vectors, matrices; and its algorithms.
+I will let you decide for your own projects if you care to catch this type of errors at compile-time.
+If you care, the problem for this talk is: how to build a strongly typed linear algebra library: its data structures, vectors, matrices; and its algorithms to catch misuses.

 // Built-in types: